I Have Nothing: Polls and rankings

+Covers and samples

 Official recording versions

-Filipino singer Charice Pempengco recorded a version of the song on her debut release, the self-titled Charice EP released in May 2008.
+Filipino singer Jake Zyrus recorded a version of the song on his debut release, the self-titled Charice EP released in May 2008.
 Korean singer SunMin has a cover of the song on her mini album Cover Girl, released in Japan, August 2008.
 The Italian variety TV show, Ti Lascio Una Canzone alumna Sonia Mosca covered the song on the compilation album Ti Lascio Una Canzone - La Compilation, released in May 2009.
 In 2012, the song is performed on the TV musical series Glee in episode 17 of season 3, "Dance with Somebody", by Chris Colfer (as his character Kurt Hummel).
 The whole episode pays tribute to Whitney Houston and her music.

+According to the sample database site, WhoSampled, the song has been covered over 121 times, becoming Houston's third most covered song after her rendition of "I Will Always Love You" and "I Wanna Dance with Somebody (Who Loves Me)".
+Along with Zyrus and Colfer, other official recording versions have been produced by artists such as Jessie J, Jack Vidgen, Deborah Cox and David Phelps.

 Demonstration versions

-Jessica Simpson recorded a version of the song as a demonstration when she was a teenager age.
+Jessica Simpson recorded a version of the song as a demonstration when she was a teenager.
 Britney Spears revealed on VH1's Behind the Music, originally aired on November 9, 2003, that she recorded a demonstration of the song before she was signed to Jive Records.
 Spears also later sang the song at her Jive audition at the age of fifteen.

 Live cover versions

 On behalf of Houston who had given birth to a daughter the three weeks before the ceremony, Natalie Cole crooned Houston's two nominated songs including "I Have Nothing" at the 65th Annual Academy Awards on March 29, 1993.

+Christina Aguilera sang this song on The Mickey Mouse Club, with Britney Spears and Justin Timberlake singing backup.
+Years later, in November 2017, Aguilera also performed "I Have Nothing" as a tribute to Houston at the 2017 American Music Awards.

 Patti LaBelle performed the song as a tribute to Whitney Houston, the first ever recipient of the Triumphant Spirit Award at the 10th annual Essence Awards, taped on April 4, 1997, and broadcast later on Fox TV, May 22, 1997.

-Leona Lewis performed the song during the semi-finals of the third season of The X Factor.
-She later went on to win the season.
+Other live performances of the song have been done by singers Jazmine Sullivan and Glennis Grace.

+Jessie J performed the song on the Chinese TV talent show Singer in 2018.

 Ariana Grande performed "I Have Nothing" in 2014 at The White House, along with some select dates such as Manila on her Honeymoon Tour.

-Jessie J regularly covered the song on her Sweet Talker Tour in 2015 and 2016.
-She performed it again in 2018 while competing on the sixth season of the Chinese competition show Singer, which she went on to win.

-Edyta Górniak performed this song with David Foster on the stage of Indonesia's 71st Independence Day Celebration.

-Christina Aguilera performed the song with a hologram of Houston during the finale of Season 10 of The Voice, which was cut due to failing to meet "high production standards."
-The performance leaked online several days before the finale aired.
-Aguilera performed it again at the 2017 American Music Awards.
+In March 2025, Kelly Clarkson performed the song on the 1,000th episode of her talk show, the Kelly Clarkson Show.

+Samples

-Drake samples this song for "Tuscan Leather" from his third studio album Nothing Was the Same.
+Drake sampled the song for "Tuscan Leather", the opening song from his third acclaimed studio album Nothing Was the Same (2013).

+Other rap artists who have sampled it include French Montana, Central Cee and Rod Wave.
+According to WhoSampled, the ballad has been sampled 21 times.